 - Damage to your personal and professional reputation

 - A lasting criminal record, which can create problems finding employment or housing

 Most domestic violence offenses are “wobblers.”
 These crimes can be charged as a felony or misdemeanor, depending on the exact severity of the circumstances.
 That makes the skill and experience of your attorney particularly important.

 At Blair Defense Criminal Lawyers, we’ve been handling complex cases for years.
 We know how the prosecution thinks–and we know how to work to have the charges dropped or reduced.
-To learn more information about how an experienced attorney can help, visit our contact us page for a no-cost case evaluation today.
+To learn more information about how an experienced San Diego domestic violence attorney can help, visit our contact us page for a no-cost case evaluation today.

 What Happens To First-Time Offenders for Domestic Violence in San Diego?

 The outcome will heavily depend on the facts of the case.
 While the offender’s criminal record will be a vital factor to be considered, other things – such as the severity of the victim’s injuries – will also play a significant role in the case.

 For example, if it’s someone’s first offense but they inflicted severe bodily harm on the victim, they will likely face felony charges and imprisonment.
 However, in another scenario involving no injuries, a first-time offender may be eligible for probation and avoid jail time altogether.

 That’s why it’s essential to have an experienced San Diego domestic violence lawyer advocating for you.
 A lawyer will protect your legal rights and minimize the penalties you’ll face.

 What Defenses Can Be Raised if I’m Accused of San Diego Domestic Violence?